-The website has already welcomed thousands of visitors from all over the world.
-However, to continue to grow and thrive, any strong and vibrant community demands friendship and support.
+However, to continue to grow and thrive, any strong and vibrant community demands on-going friendship and support.

-We invite all visitors, regardless of their location, language or culture, to add their views below about the peninsula, its history, this website – and how best we can repopulate Rubh' an Dùnain – online at least.
+Wherever you are, regardless of location, language or culture, please add your views below about the peninsula, its history, this website – but most importantly, how best we can realise our plan for the future of Rubh' an Dùnain.

 If you feel you can assist this project we'd love to hear from you.
 Contact us HERE.
 We will not redistribute your details outside the Society without your permission.